 Blog 34: Passover's Link to the Eighth Day

-In John’s Gospel of signs, the first and eighth sign’s introductions (chapters 1 and 20) show the Holy Spirit moving and an invitation to “Come and see” and “Follow Me.”
-At the end of John’s Book, Yeshua commanded, “You follow Me.”
-The disordered chaos of human lives separated from God and His divine instruction is put in order by the power of Yeshua’s outstretched arm (Gen. 1:2).
+In John’s Gospel of the Signs, the introductions to the first and eighth signs (chapters 1 and 20) reveal the Holy Spirit moving and invite us to “Come and see” and “Follow Me.”
+At the end of John’s book, Yeshua commands, “You follow Me.”
+The chaotic disorder of human lives separated from God and His divine wisdom is brought into order by the power of Yeshua’s outstretched arm (Gen. 1:2).
 The Lamb’s blood washes those who hear His voice.
-The first sign’s wedding motif is carried to the eighth sign’s marriage of the Lamb to His perfected wife, the new Jerusalem where God dwells.
-From the city built by God, life
+The wedding motif of the first sign continues through to the eighth, representing the marriage of the Lamb to His perfected bride, the new Jerusalem, where God dwells.
+From this city built by God, life flows to the ends of the earth.
+Because of the marriage union of the Lamb and the bride, who say, “Come,” there is a new birth of a new humanity.
+Then, “And let him who hears say, ‘Come'” (Rev. 22:17).

 Takeaway: